Mopar: Sponsorship

-Over its 80 years, Mopar has sponsored a number of racers in a variety of motorsports series.
+Over its 80 years, Mopar has sponsored racers across a variety of motorsports series.

 In 1996, Mopar sponsored the No. 30 car of Jimmy Hensley in the NASCAR Craftsman Truck Series.
-From 2004 to 2007 Mopar sponsored the No. 9 car driven by Kasey Kahne in the Nextel Cup Series for the Bank of America 500 at Charlotte Motor Speedway.
+From 2004 to 2007, Mopar sponsored the No. 9 car driven by Kasey Kahne in the Nextel Cup Series for the Bank of America 500 at Charlotte Motor Speedway.
 They also sponsored his sprint car.

-In the United States and Canada, Mopar participates in Formula D. Formula Drift drivers are Samuel Hübinette, and in Canadian Drift Championship Vanessa Ozawa, Kevin Huynh, and John Yakomoto.
-Mopar had sponsored NHRA drag racer Allen Johnson in that series' Pro Stock division for 20 years, but for 2016 season they sponsored Jegs Coughlin Jr. and Erica Enders-Stevens.
+In the United States and Canada, Mopar participates in Formula D. Formula Drift drivers are Samuel Hübinette, and in the Canadian Drift Championship Vanessa Ozawa, Kevin Huynh, and John Yakomoto.
+Mopar had sponsored NHRA drag racer Allen Johnson in that series Pro Stock division for 20 years, but for the 2016 season, they sponsored Jegs Coughlin Jr. and Erica Enders-Stevens.

 Mopar remains active in drag racing events.
 It sponsors Don Schumacher Racing drivers, such as Tony Schumacher, in the Funny Car and Top Fuel classes of the NHRA Camping World Drag Racing Series.
 Drivers of the Mopar Dodge Challenger Drag Pak are eligible for a variety of Mopar contingency awards and benefits.

 Mopar sponsors the Mopar Mile-High NHRA Nationals held each July in Denver.
 It is the longest-running sponsorship in all of drag racing.